 Leadership is a major factor in the success of any endeavour, but exceptional leadership is an imperative element for success in the extreme test of warfare.

 During the American Civil War, the military ascendancy shifted gradually but decisively from the Confederate States to the Union.
-One of many factors in this shift was the diverging approaches of each side to the organisation of its military high command.
-This is evident in the different patterns in the emergence and elevation of key commanders to the highest positions.
-This evolution is one of many factors that resulted in final Union victory.
+One of the very many factors in this shift was the diverging approach adopted by each side to organise its military high command.
+The pattern of the emergence and elevation of key commanders to the highest positions differs significantly.
+This evolution contributed to the final Union victory.

 Ever asked yourself ...